 Another option for beach-goers to consider is Hamburger Beach.
 Forming a crescent into the west coast of Lee Stocking Island, Hamburger Beach has dazzling white sands and bright aquamarine waters.

 Coconut Cove Beach: Just up the road north of George Town, there are a couple of spots off the main road to pull your car over to the side, park, and follow the path to the beach.

-Moriah Harbour Cay is a great nature preserve located on Great Exuma, Southeast of Stocking Island.
+Moriah Harbour Cay is a nature preserve located within Great Exuma, Southeast of Stocking Island.
 Moriah Harbour Cay serves as a great spot to learn about one of the Bahamas varied eco systems, the coastal zone.

 |Moriah Harbour Cay||Nature Sanctuary/Wildlife Reserve||2.2 mi.
 Southeast of Central Stocking Island||Great Exuma|